saksham142/KEYWORDS/README.md

     8.Concurrency Control: Manages simultaneous access to the database by multiple users to prevent conflicts and ensure that transactions do not interfere with each other.

     9.Data Administration: Includes tools for monitoring and managing database performance, optimizing queries, and tuning system parameters.

+ **11.Structured Query Language(SQL)**

+   SQL is a domain-specific language designed for managing and manipulating relational databases.
+It allows users to create, read, update, and delete (CRUD) data stored in a relational database management system (RDBMS).

+**12.Machine Learning**

+Machine learning is a branch of artificial intelligence where algorithms enable computers to learn from and make predictions or decisions based on data.
+Instead of being explicitly programmed for specific tasks, models improve their performance over time by identifying patterns and relationships within data.

+**13.DevOps (Development Operations)**

+DevOps focuses on the seamless integration of development and operations processes.
+It aims to streamline the software development lifecycle (SDLC) by fostering collaboration, automating processes, and applying principles from both software engineering and system administration.

+**14.HTML**

+HTML is a markup language that provides the basic building blocks for creating web pages.
+It structures content and integrates with other technologies like CSS (Cascading Style Sheets) and JavaScript to create fully functional web applications.\

+- Basic HTML Structure

+   An HTML document consists of elements enclosed within tags.
+The fundamental structure of an HTML document is: